-- Do not suppress event log output for the JP1/Script service, Script Launcher, and Script Launcher service by setting a command line in the execution environment file.
-Instead, specify /NOEVLOG or /NOEVLOG (4) in the above registry. - Unlike /SPALV (n) and /SPXLV (n), /NOEVLOG and /NOEVLOG (n, n, . . .) specified in a command line in the Set Execution Environment (Start Information) dialog box or Set Execution Environment (Command Line) dialog box are interpreted as location variables.
+- Of the command line values specified to the abovementioned registry, the /NOEVLOG value specified also applies to the JP1/Script service, the Script Launcher, and the Script Launcher service.
+Do not suppress event log output for the JP1/Script service, Script Launcher, and Script Launcher service by setting a command line in the execution environment file.
+Instead, specify /NOEVLOG or /NOEVLOG(8) in the above registry.
+When doing so, the specified settings are applied when starting up the JP1/Script service, the Script Launcher, and the Script Launcher service again. - Unlike / SPALV (n) and / SPXLV (n), / NOEVLOG and / NOEVLOG (n, n, . . . ) specified in a command line in the Set Execution Environment (Start Information) dialog box or Set Execution Environment (Command Line) dialog box are interpreted as location variables.
 If you do not want them interpreted as location variables, set 1 for the registry key shown below.

-Irrespective of the registry value, /NOEVLOG and /NOEVLOG (n, n, \ldots) are not interpreted as location variables if they are specified in a command line written in executable form (SPTXE.EXE) in a user program used to call a script.
+Irrespective of the registry value, /NOEVLOG and /NOEVLOG $(n, n, \ldots)$ are not interpreted as location variables if they are specified in a command line written in executable form (SPTXE.EXE) in a user program used to call a script.
 This also applies if they are specified for CommandLine in the registry.